StayDashing28/computing-work/Among Us/Chapter 5.md

   "Well,we will explain everything later.Aki, are you okay with telling the class your suspicions?" asked Ninja24.
 Aki bit her lip and nodded.
 I really hoped that she was wrong.
 I didn't-I couldn't believe that my friends were _murderers._

+Aki's POV:

+  I took a deep breath and looked at the suspects.
+Tears welled up in my eyes.
+I could no longer see a talented volleyball player.
+An amazing storyteller.
+The brightest girl I ever knew.
+A leader and a friend.

+  All I could see, were five murderers.
+I held back the tears.

+3rd POV:
+  It had been half an hour since Cherry's death had been announced.Some of the girls were planning Cherry's funeral.
+Some others were doing their own things.
+However, a scream jolted everyone out of their wits.

+  "PEOPLE!"It was no surprise that the scream was made by Josh.
+He then proceeded to tell everyone in a softer voice, "Some of us have some things to say."

+  All eyes were on Ninja24 as he was the first one to break the deafening silence.
+"We think we know who murdered Lucky and Cherry."
+His statement was greeted with shocks and whispers.

+  "Do you have any evidence_"rebutted Obscurus, who was interrupted by Bobby, who claimed that she murdered Lucky.Needless to say, this caused further uproar.